 The other circumstance which warrants crediting miles to partner programs is if you’re chasing status.
 Crediting miles to your preferred frequent flyer program allows you to leverage flights on partner airlines to achieve elite status with your chosen airline.
 We’ve detailed fast tracks to elite status with Star Alliance using this method, where you can reach Star Alliance Gold by crediting flights to Egypt Air.

 Crediting airline miles to the right frequent flyer partner has a significant impact on the number of usable miles you bank.
 Like most things in award travel, it’s best to have a plan and know in advance to which airlines you want to credit miles.

-By targeting programs with flexible partners, you can transfer points from everyday spend combos like the Chase Sapphire Preferred® Card paired with the Chase Freedom Unlimited®, or The Platinum Card® from American Express paired with The Amex EveryDay® Credit Card from American Express, to top off your accounts and land that big award travel redemption.
+By targeting programs with flexible partners, you can transfer points from everyday spend combos like the Chase Sapphire Preferred® Card paired with the Chase Freedom Unlimited®, or The Platinum Card® from American Express paired with Amex EveryDay® Credit Card, to top off your accounts and land that big award travel redemption.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.